morrownr/USB-WiFi/home/How_to_Install_Firmware_for_Mediatek_based_USB_WiFi_adapters.md

 -----

-How to Install mt7921au firmware files on OpenWRT
+2. mt7921au, mt7921, and mt7921k (RZ608) chipsets (specific to OpenWRT)

 Note: As of OpenWRT 22.03.2, the mt7921au firmware is still included in the mt7921e driver file instead of a common package.
 Therefore, loading the mt7921u driver does not load the firmware.
+You can manually install the firmware as follows.

 Download firmware files to Linux PC